orlad1006/pands-problem-sheet/README.md

 1. Start of account number that is replaced by Xs - number of digits user dependent

-2.Last 4 digits of account number to be displayed
+2. Last 4 digits of account number to be displayed

 To take the first part I used the len function to determine the lenght of the account number inputed by the user.
 I subtracted 4 from the lenght of the number to determine the numbers of X's required.
 I created 'X' as a string so that it could be repeated easily using the * operator.